 Great, but that still doesn’t answer why caliber is important.
 Well, the larger the caliber, the bigger the barrel has to be.
 But, that’s not all that gets bigger.
 Larger calibers typically have a larger casing.
 A larger casing means a larger magazine.
 This increases the overall bulk of your firearm.

 Furthermore, with larger caliber ammunition more gun powder is required to produce enough force to send the round downrange.
-The powder is measured in grains, so you’ll typically see something like “230 gr” on boxes of ammunition.
+The powder and bullet mass are measured in grains, so you’ll typically see something like “230 gr” on boxes of ammunition.
 Take a look at common calibers to do a comparison.
-For instance, if you compare a 9mm bullet vs. a .45 ACP bullet, you’ll notice the .45 ACP is a larger round and thus requires more powder.
+For instance, if you compare a 9mm bullet vs. a .45 ACP bullet, you’ll notice the .45 ACP is a larger round and generally has a higher grain value.

-Generally speaking, the higher the grain count, the more force the bullet will produce.
+Generally speaking, the higher the grain count, the more force the bullet will produce — either because of bullet mass or amount of powder.
 Makes sense right?
-However, that force is transferred elsewhere when the weapon is fired.
+However, that force is transferred elsewhere when the gun is fired.
 Some will go into the slide on an automatic, but some is transferred to the user.
 The resulting “kick” is what impacts you.
 Shooting smaller calibers means less force is generated, and therefore there is less kick.

 3. Availability Of Ammo